godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

 ---

-## Step 6 — Apply dbt-expectations to critical models
+## Step 6 - Apply dbt-expectations to critical models

+- [ ] Step complete

 Add statistical tests to the most important mart models.
 Focus on: